Last updated on December 26, 2022

 Tourmaline Care and Cleaning

 Tourmaline is a hard and durable gemstone, 7 – 7.5 on the Mohs hardness scale.
 While it is an excellent jewellery gemstone resistant to both scratching and breaking, it requires some care to be protected from accidental hits and changes in temperature.
 Tourmaline is sensitive to heat.
-High temperature can alter its colour, and sudden temperature changes can even cause fracturing.
+High temperatures can alter its colour, and sudden temperature changes can even cause fracturing.

 Although these gems are in the upper levels on the hardness scale, it is recommended to remove your tourmaline jewellery before exercising, cleaning or other physical activity since it can still be scratched by other harder materials.

 To clean tourmalines at home, use mild dishwashing soap and warm water.
 Carefully place your gemstones in the liquid you have prepared and soak them for about 20 – 30 minutes.
 This will help to loosen the dirt.
 After soaking, use a soft toothbrush to remove the dirt.
 Next, rinse out your piece of jewellery with clean water and dry it with a soft and lint-free cloth.

 The use of steam and ultrasonic cleaners is not recommended.